 Interactions between your drugs

-There were no interactions found in our database between testosterone and toremifene - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between testosterone and toremifene.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Testosterone is in the drug class androgens and anabolic steroids.

 - Testosterone is used to treat the following conditions:

 - Toremifene is in the following drug classes: hormones/antineoplastics, selective estrogen receptor modulators.

 - Toremifene is used to treat the following conditions:

 Applies to: toremifene

 You should avoid drinking grapefruit juice during treatment with toremifene.
 Grapefruit juice may increase the blood levels of toremifene.
 This can make you more likely to develop side effects such as vaginal bleeding, blood clots, or an irregular heart rhythm that may be serious or life-threatening.
 Contact your doctor if you experience potential signs and symptoms of blood clots such as chest pain, shortness of breath, sudden loss of vision, and pain, redness or swelling your arms or legs.
 You should also seek immediate medical attention if you develop sudden dizziness, lightheadedness, fainting, or fast or pounding heartbeats during treatment with toremifene.